China visa-free for Australians: what's actually changed in 2026

 How long can I stay?

-Up to 30 consecutive days per entry.
-The counter starts at the day of arrival and the day of departure both count.
+Up to 30 days per entry.
+The official count starts from 00:00 on the day after entry.

 Does the policy cover Hong Kong and Macau?